 If you do not hold a Bachelor’s degree, you could still apply for an H-1B visa if you have either of the following:

 • A professional unrestricted license or certification in your field that allows you to work in your position.
 You must also be currently working in your field in order to qualify for an H-1B visa.
 If your employment ends, your H-1B status is also terminated and, consequently, you are no longer in status.
 The H-1B regulations don’t provide a grace period, but USCIS sometimes approves a change of status if filed within 30 days of termination.

 • An equivalent amount of training, work experience, or education equal to a U.S. bachelor’s degree or a higher degree.
 You must also have expertise in your field.
 Usually, three years of specialized training or employment will be considered equivalent to one year of college.

 Proving an Employer-Employee Relationship

-To qualify for an H-1B visa, the employer must prove that there is a proper relationship between it and you.
+To qualify for an H-1B visa in Rhode Island, Massachusetts, or any other U.S. state, the employer must prove that there is a proper relationship between it and you.
 Evidence will be required to prove the following:

 • The company has the power to hire, direct, and fire employees